 - Submit the application within 30 days of the accident.

-- Send the form by certified mail with return receipt requested to preserve proof of timely filing.
+- Send the form by certified mail with a return receipt requested to preserve proof of timely filing.

 - Attend any independent medical examinations (IMEs) requested by your insurer.